DiscreteTom/stickdeck-rs/README.md

 Now the setup is done, you can proceed to the client side.

-Next time you want to use Stickdeck, you only need to run `launch.sh` and click `Start Server`.
+Next time you want to use StickDeck, you only need to run `launch.sh` and click `Start Server`.

 ### Client Side (PC)